A four year old with immunodeficiency

 How is diversity normally generated in T and B cells?

 T and B cells, but not NK cells, undergo V(D)J recombination in order to generate diverse repertoires of T and B cell receptors (TCR and BCR) capable of recognising a wide range of pathogens.
 This is achieved by each TCR and BCR being highly specific for small protein fragments derived from the pathogen.
-These small protein fragment are known as epitopes.
+These small protein fragments are known as epitopes.
 As there are potentially an infinite number of epitopes, the TCR and BCR need to be adaptable and variable so that enough diversity is created to engage with each different epitope.

-T-B-NK+ SCID_Page_02.1Variability in the epitope binding potential of the receptors is achieved by varying the combination of pre-existing genes known as Variable (V), Diversity (D) and Joining (J) segments.
+Variability in the epitope binding potential of the receptors is achieved by varying the combination of pre-existing genes known as Variable (V), Diversity (D) and Joining (J) segments.
 BCR (B cells) variability takes place in the bone marrow and TCR (T cells) variability occurs in the thymus.
 Variability and generation of diversity occurs by V(D)J gene recombination in the different anatomical locations.
-Expression of these recombined genes in the B cell makes up the protein structure of the BCR-heavy chain and in the T cell makes up the TCR-b and -d chains.
+Expression of these recombined genes in the B cell makes up the protein structure of the BCRheavy chain and in the T cell makes up the TCR-b and -d chains.
 Diversity (D) segments are absent in the BCR-light (k and l) and in the TCR-a and -g chains, so only V and J recombination occurs for these proteins.

-Lets look a little closer at V(D)J recombination
+Let’s look a little closer at V(D)J recombination

-VDJ recombination occurs in the BCR-H, the TCR-b and -d chains, whilst only VJ recombination occurs in the BCR-L (k and l) and TCR-a and -g chains.
+VDJ recombination occurs in the BCR-H, the TCR-β and -δ chains, whilst only VJ recombination occurs in the BCR-L (k and l) and TCR-a and -g chains.
 Gene recombination can occur because of Recombination Activating Genes that encode two enzymes: RAG1 and RAG2.
 These mediate the binding and splicing of V, D and J segments.
-RAG1 binds to specific recombination signal sequences (RSS) present as 23-RSS or 12-RSS sequences, which flank each gene segment, and then recruit RAG2.
+RAG1 binds to specific recombination signal sequences (RSS) present as 23-RSS or 12RSS sequences, which flank each gene segment, and then recruit RAG2.
 Recombination can only occur between a 23-RSS and 12-RSS sequence (which is called the 12/23 rule).
 A double-stranded break is introduced into DNA followed by recruitment of DNA repair enzymes that mediate Non-Homologous End-Joining (NHEJ).
 Recognition and end-binding is mediated by proteins Ku70, Ku80 which recruit DNA-PKcs.

-SCID defective T and B cell development normal NK cellsThere are many proteins involved in V(D)J recombination and to date genetic mutations in RAG1, RAG2, DNA-PKcs, DCLRE1C (also known as Artemis), XLF (also known as Cernunnos) and DNA ligase IV have been identified in the SCID phenotype that result in a lack of T and B cells, but with normal NK cell activity.
+There are many proteins involved in V(D)J recombination and to date genetic mutations in RAG1, RAG2, DNA-PKcs, DCLRE1C (also known as Artemis), XLF (also known as Cernunnos) and DNA ligase IV have been identified in the SCID phenotype that result in a lack of T and B cells, but with normal NK cell activity.
 The most common mutation is seen in RAG1 and RAG2.

 According to the Primary Immune Deficiency Treatment consortium (PIDTC) 2022 definition for the diagnosis of SCID, there are three major subtypes: typical SCID with very low T cells, leaky SCID with low T cells and Omenn syndrome.
 Typical SCID describes patients with the most profound defect in host T cells, usually due to null pathogenic variants in genes whose products are essential for T cell development.
 Defects in 7 known genes (IL2RG, RAG1, RAG2, ADA, DCLRE1C IL7R and JAK3) represents 80% of SCID cases.
 A pathogenic finding in many genotypes of typical SCID is the presence of maternal T cells in the peripheral blood, this is due to the failure to reject transplacental transferred cells.
 Transplacental acquired maternal engraftment (TME) is approximately observed in 50% of patients with typical SCID but somewhat less in patients with a genetic subtype ADA, RAG1, RAG2 and DCLRE1C, which is likely due to the ability of NK cells and residual host T cells to eliminate the maternal cells.
 TME may elevate the total amount of T cells, so in the absence of TME the threshold for typical SCID diagnosis would less than 0.05 x109/L CD3 T cells according to the PIDTC 2022 (Dvorak et al., 2023).

 Worth noting is that in certain rare forms of SCID, with defects in T and B cell development, the genetic mutations in the affected proteins may permit partial enzymatic activity, which is then known as “leaky” SCID.
 Defects in RAG1, RAG2, ADA and RMRP are overrepresented in leaky SCID.
-Leaky SCID diagnosis requires at least 2 of the following: low T cell numbers for age (<0.6×109/L for any age, <0.8×109/L if aged 2-4 years or <1.0×109/L if aged < 2 years), an oligoclonal T cell population and low percentage of naive T cells or low/undetectable TRECs.
-It is also critical to test for TME, because maternal cells would classify the patient as typical SCID (Dvorak et al., 2023).
+Leaky SCID diagnosis requires at least 2 of the following: low T cell number s for age (<0.6×109/L for any age, <0.8×109/L if aged 2-4 years or <1.0×109/L if aged < 2 years), an oligoclonal T cell population and low percentage of naive T cells or low/undetectable TRECs.
+It is also critical to test for TME, because maternal cells would classify the patient as typical SCID (Dvorak et al., 2023)

 It has been reported in Omenn’s syndrome that clonal expansion of activated T and B cells occurs and that blood levels of these cells may appear within normal ranges, or be elevated.
 Closer examination the TCR and BCR in these patients reveal them to be oligoclonal in nature.
 Oligoclonal refers to there only being very few BCR or TCR types because there is an inability to undergo complete V(D)J recombination, and the result is translated to a limited recognition of epitopes.
 This is extremely dangerous for the patient as this indicates that there is not enough BCR or TCR diversity to interact with the array of epitopes required to mount an effective immune response, but also because the epitopes recognized tend to be directed to self (autoimmunity).
 The resulting clinical profile is immunodeficiency along with autoimmunity.
 This produces an erythematous rash, often associated with lymphadenopathy, hepatosplenomegaly and other clinical features.
 Exclusion of TME is crucial for making a diagnosis of Omenn syndrome, as most patients are initially diagnosed with typical SCID, that later develops into Omenn syndrome, thus patients should be monitored for development of Omenn syndrome over time.